LaconicNetwork/awesome-urbit/docs/self-hosted-defi-frontends.md

 ## Modify App

 Your app front end must comply with a variety of Urbit requirements.
 The first step is to ensure that you can compile a static build of your application.
-This build will be consumed by the `globulator` and these files will need to be located in the root of your ships directory.
+This build will be consumed by the Urbit `globulator` and these files will need to be located in the root directory of your Urbit ship (usually a planet).
 More on this later.
 You might already have `yarn build:static` or an existing way to generate a static build for your app.
 If not, ensure your application can run as intended when served as a static build.

-The next step is to ensure a few things about the paths/URL in your app.
+The next step is to ensure a few things about the paths and URL in your app.
 First, all the uppercase letters in all the filenames of your app need to be converted to lowercase.
 As well, ensure that the file paths and URL does not contain square brackets.
 Next.js can do awkward things in this regard, for example, with the dynamic path rendering in Osmosis.

-Next, you’ll need to generate mark files that are missing from the default %landscape desk.
+Next, you’ll need to generate Urbit mark files that are missing from the default `%landscape` desk.
 For simple applications, this should not be necessary.
 Every file extension in your application requires a corresponding mark file.
 These are short files written in Hoon that are required for the globulator to function correctly.
 By inspecting existing mark files, you should get a good idea as to what a new one needs to look like if your application contains any exotic file extensions.

 Finally, you’ll have to decide what to do with external API calls and other services that your app uses.
 In the case of Uniswap and Osmosis, we run a proxy server and forward requests to the original application.
 Other solutions to address this issue are outside the scope of this blog post.